alexpls/interview-questions/README.md

 ---

+- What's devops?
+    - How does a CI/CD system fit into devops?
+    - What are some different ways of deploying an application?
+Advantages/disadvantages of these?

-- What's the difference between a database like PostgreSQL and a database like DynamoDB.
+- What's the difference between a database like PostgreSQL and a database like DynamoDB?
     - When would you use one over the other?

+- What are some things you can do to make sure your data stays secure in a cloud environment?

+- Are there tools which can be used to help manage resources in cloud environments?

 - When would you use a queue in your application?
     - What about a topic/subscription?

-- What are some things you can do to make sure your data stays secure in a cloud environment?

-- Are there tools which can be used to help manage resources in cloud environments?

 ---